South Africa travel guide

 More about South Africa

-Like any form of community tourism, township tours should be led by the people who live there, be sustainable and non-intrusive.
+Responsible township tours should be led by the people who live there, and non-intrusive.

-South Africa is the most welcoming country in Africa for LGBT travellers – with equality and protection from discrimination enshrined in law.
+South Africa is the most welcoming country in Africa for LGBT+ travellers.

-Responsible tourism in South Africa has come a long way since the days of big game hunters and Apartheid.
+Responsible tourism in South Africa has come a long way - our guide explains.